 More than half of all searches are done on a mobile device.
 For most people, their phones are the typical way they interact online.
 This means your site must look and function great on mobile.
 Responsive design enables your website to adapt or respond to the size of a screen without losing its look and feel.
 Make sure any designer you connect with knows and uses responsive design.

-Knowing up front what the process will look like will save you a ton of stress.
+Knowing up front what the design process will look like will save you a ton of stress.
+Agency and freelance designers must have good project management skills.
 Ask prospective designers what the timeline and expectations for your project are.
 If they have none, I can assure you the process will be painful.

 Having a "pretty" website is pointless unless it actually works.
 Conversions are actions you want your visitors to take such as filling out a form, clicking a link or calling your business.
 Conversion elements are an essential part of web design because they help your visitor engage with the site.
 Make sure you hire a designer or agency that knows how to optimize your conversion rate.

 You want your site to be relevant.
 This is where you need a web designer that keeps up with trends.
-Ask them for examples of their work and then compare that to what you like and see going on in your industry today.
+Professional web designers have portfolios that you can review to get a sense of their work.
+Compare their portfolio to what you like and see going on in your industry today.
 If they haven't kept up with the trends, they're probably a bad choice.

-We all want a deal, but when it comes to web design, the old "you get what you pay for" saying is true.
-There are a number of great low-cost options, but for a customized site expect to pay anywhere around $4000 and up.
+We all want a deal, but when it comes to web design services, the old "you get what you pay for" saying is true.
+There are a number of great low-cost options, but for a customized site expect to pay anywhere around $6000 and up.
 When investing this type of money into a site, you will typically have better function and a more secure site than if you use a free platform.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.